 As the holiday season winds down, community managers should evaluate the success of their package management strategies and make adjustments (budget permitting) for 2020.

-When considering how to optimize package management, consider the addition of more automated or convenience-driven services like package pick-up from smart lockers.
+When considering how to optimize package management, consider the addition of more automated or convenience-driven services like package pick-up from smart lockers or outdoor package drop boxes.
 A study conducted by the NMHC found that 57% of community managers believe that package lockers are the best way to deliver to their residents7.
 Parcel Pending smart package lockers are the perfect solution to property package pileups.